steAz/Multiplayer-game-TowerJump/README.md

 Game which uses server sockets and can connect with 4 clients.
-GUI uses libGDX.
+GUI is done with libGDX.